CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.5 Compliance Management (Request Management) .md

 ** Administrators identifiers **

-In many complex IT systems, eg. For example, on Unix or in a network, there is an administrator role that has no restrictions.
+In many complex IT systems, eg. For example, on Unix or in a network, there is an administrator role that is not restricted.
 Under Unix, this is the super user root, in a Novell network the SUPERVISOR or admin.
 Missing restrictions increase the risk of errors or misuse.

 In order to avoid mistakes, the super-user login should only be used if necessary; Other work should not be performed by administrators under an administrator ID, but by a personal ID.
 In particular, no programs of other users with administrator rights may be called.
 If administrative rights are required for certain activities, it is recommended to create and implement a role-based administration concept (see SYS.1.1.M14 Creation of a user and administration concept).
 In addition, routine system administration (for example, backup, setting up a new user) should only be menu-driven.
 By division of tasks, regulations and agreement it must be ensured that administrators do not inconsistent or incomplete interventions.
 For example, a file may not be edited and changed by several administrators at the same time, as only the last saved version will be preserved.